exosite/open_api_integration/README.md

 | {name}        | object | [`Security Scheme Object`](#security-scheme-object) | A single security scheme definition, mapping a "name" to the scheme it defines. |

 #### Security Scheme Object
 Allows the definition of a security scheme that can be used by the operations.
-Supported schemes are basic authentication, an API key (either as a header or as a query parameter) and OAuth2.
+Supported schemes are basic authentication and an API key (either as a header or as a query parameter).
+(OAuth2 currently not supported.)

 **Important: Murano do not support "flow", "authorizationUrl", "tokenUrl" and "scopes" fields.**